invinst/CPDBv2_frontend/docs/css-development-guide.md

 ### Extends from `ResponsiveStyleComponent`

 This pattern fit those that have zero markup changes but has to change style on different screen sizes.
 Just extends from `ResponsiveStyleComponent` and provide 2 methods: `responsiveStyle` and `renderWithResponsiveStyle`. `responsiveStyle` should return a mapping of `style` object for each device type.
 The appropriate `style` object will be passed to `renderWithResponsiveStyle` depending on screen size.
+You can also pass in key of other screen size (e.g. `[MOBILE]: TABLET`) if the 2 screen sizes display the same.

 ```javascript
 import ResponsiveStyleComponent, {MOBILE, TABLET, DESKTOP} from 'components/responsive/responsive-style-component';